How Do Solar Powered Lights Work – A Guide For Dummies

 Now that we know what solar lights are made of, it’s time to see how they work step by step.

-Step 1: Sunlight Hit The Solar Panel
+Step 1: Sunlight Hit The Solar Light

 Sunlight hits the solar panel and starts to stimulate atoms, which causes them to gain and lose electrons, resulting in a flow of electrons AKA electricity.